Adobe Photoshop CC

 If an image is let down by a lacklustre sky it’s usually easy to replace.
 You can even create clouds.

-Adobe began adding these in CS4 with ‘Content Aware Scale’ and have continued to add more amazing tools with each subsequent release.
+Adobe began adding these way back in the days of Photoshop CS4 with ‘Content Aware Scale’. and Adobe have continued to add more amazing tools with each subsequent release.

 Another incredible tool.